 Here, computers, tablets, laptops and TV units are networked together and heating systems (temperature) are user-controlled.
-In the future, refrigerators will be restocked automatically and other aspects of day-to-day life – such as waste disposal and vacuuming – will also be automated.
+In future, the lighting of our premises will be set automatically and other things of everyday life will be automated.

 These include the following applications: